Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 - How can I replicate or replace my in-person exam online?

-- One option is to run exams in Canvas that are remotely proctored with a tool called Proctorio.
 You can also consider other alternatives to in-person exams like open-book exams with an integrity pledge, closed-book "mini-exams" with an integrity pledge and tight time windows, equivalent learning activities (e.g., assignments, presentations, discussions), or oral exams.
 Note that all options still require making accommodations for any students with disabilities.

 - How can I accommodate my online exams for students with disabilities?